Are Diffusion Models Vision-And-Language Reasoners?: Acknowledgements

 \section{Acknowledgements}

-We are grateful to the open-source community behind the \href{https://huggingface.co/docs/diffusers/index}{Huggingface Diffusers library}.
-This project was funded by the Mila-Samsung grant program.
+We are grateful to the open-source community behind the \href{https://huggingface.co/docs/diffusers/index}{Huggingface Diffusers library} and the anonymous reviewers for their useful suggestions.
+This project was funded by the Mila-Samsung and Mila-Google grant program.
 SR acknowledges the support of the NSERC Discovery Grant program and the Facebook CIFAR AI Chair program.
 CP acknowledges the support of the Canada CIFAR AI program.